 After bathing in the river, it was time for these goddesses to leave.
 But Zhi Nü could not find her clothes, and therefore she was left behind.

 But the love between a goddess and a mortal man was forbidden.
 The Emperor of Heaven found out.
-He was angry and asked Wang Mu Niang Niang (王母娘娘) to come down to the Earth and take Zhi Nü back.
+He was angry and asked Wang Mu Niang Niang (王母娘娘) to come down and take Zhi Nü back.
 Thus, this couple was forced apart.

 Niu Lang was devastated.
 At this time, the old cow told him that it was dying and after its death, Niu Lang could use the skin to make a pair of magical shoes which could help him go to the sky to seek his wife.
 Then the cow died.
 Nothing was left but the skin.

 As instructed, using the skin, Niu Lang made a pair of shoes.
 He put them on, taking his children with him, to heaven he went.